 Carbofen is a Natural Resin like Vinsol

 The Carbofen product line consists of all-natural resins.
-Our products are derived from the Brazilian native Araucaria angustifolia, also known as the Paraná Pine.
+Our products are derived from the Brazilian Paraná Pine, a tree from the pine family.
 This native tree to the south of Brazil can only be found in the region and nowhere else in the world.
 Unlike the Vinsol Resin which is extracted from tree stumps, the Carbofen resins are extracted from the pine knot, a highly dense and resinous area that is burdened with the task of holding the branches of the tree to the trunk.
-Thus, there is no need to cut down trees to extract the raw resin, since the pine knot can be collected from the ground when branches fall from the Araucaria.
+Thus, there is no need to cut down trees to extract the raw material, since the pine knot can be collected from the ground when branches fall.

 Fortunately, the region where the Paraná Pine is found in Brazil is free of natural disasters.
 Thus, the raw materials that compose our portfolio are safe from the interruption of supply as the aftermath of tsunamis, hurricanes, earthquakes, etc.….
 Thanks to the climate of Brazil, Polytrade always has raw materials to manufacture its products.

-Feel free to head on over to our product pages to learn more about the Carbofen line of products and request Technical Data Sheets and Safety Data Sheets:
+Feel free to head on over to our product pages to learn more and request technical documents for the products exposed above: